-- 1. Park on a level surface, activate hazard flashers and place gearshift lever in P (Park) (automatic transmission) or R (Reverse) (manual transmission). - 2.
-Set the parking brake and turn engine OFF.
+1. Park on a level surface, activate hazard flashers and place gearshift lever in P (Park) (automatic transmission) or R (Reverse) (manual transmission).

+2. Set the parking brake and turn engine OFF.

-- 3. Block the diagonally opposite wheel. - 4.
-Lift the cargo cover and remove the tool bag with jack handle and lug nut wrench and spare tire from the wheel well. - 5.
-Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.
+3. Block the diagonally opposite wheel.

+4. Lift the cargo cover and remove the tool bag with jack handle, lug nut wrench and long spare tire rod and spare tire from the wheel well.

+5. Loosen each wheel lug nut one-half turn counterclockwise but do not remove them until the wheel is raised off the ground.

-Jacking notches are located under the front suspension arm and under the rear trailing arm.
+• Front jacking notches are located under the front suspension arm.

+• Rear jacking notches are located under the rear trailing arm.

-- 6. Locate the jack notch closest to the tire you are changing, then place the jack on the notch. - 7.
-Position the jack according to the following guides and turn the jack handle clockwise until the wheel is completely off the ground.
+6. Position the jack according to the following guides and turn the jack handle clockwise until the tire is a maximum of 25 mm (1 inch) off the ground.